Understanding Hurricane Categories and Terminology:

 By investing in first aid and CPR training, you equip yourself with the knowledge and skills necessary to respond effectively to medical emergencies that may arise during hurricane season.
 Being prepared to provide immediate assistance can save lives and contribute to the overall safety and well-being of individuals and communities affected by hurricanes.

-• Importance of First Aid and CPR Training:
+- Importance of First Aid and CPR Training:

 During hurricane season, the risk of injuries and medical emergencies can increase due to the potential impact of storms, flooding, and other hazards.
 Having the knowledge and skills to administer first aid and perform CPR (Cardiopulmonary Resuscitation) can be crucial in providing immediate assistance to yourself, your family, or others in need.
-Taking a certified first aid and CPR course equips you with the necessary skills to respond effectively during emergency situations.
+Taking a certified first aid and CPR course equips you with the necessary skills to respond effectively during emergency situations. - Understanding Basic First Aid Techniques:

 First aid training covers a range of essential skills, including wound care, controlling bleeding, managing fractures and sprains, treating burns, and recognizing signs of medical emergencies such as heart attacks or strokes.
-Understanding these techniques allows you to provide immediate care to individuals until professional medical help arrives, which can be critical during hurricane-related incidents when access to emergency services may be delayed.
+Understanding these techniques allows you to provide immediate care to individuals until professional medical help arrives, which can be critical during hurricane-related incidents when access to emergency services may be delayed. - Performing CPR and AED:

 Cardiac arrest can occur unexpectedly, even during or after a hurricane.
 Learning CPR enables you to provide life-saving chest compressions and rescue breaths to individuals experiencing cardiac arrest.
 Automated External Defibrillators (AEDs) are commonly available in public spaces, and knowing how to use them effectively can significantly increase the chances of survival for someone in cardiac distress.